mwcremer/dnd-bx/spells.md

 Duration: Permanent (until dismissed or slain)
 Range: 240'

-A 16 Hit Dice elemental (see **_B/X Essentials: Monsters_**) is summoned from an elemental plane of the caster's choice (air, earth, fire, water) to do his or her bidding.
+A 16 Hit Dice [elemental](monsters.md#elemental) is summoned from an elemental plane of the caster's choice (air, earth, fire, water) to do his or her bidding.

 - A large volume of the appropriate element is required for the summons to work.
 - Commanding an elemental requires great concentration: the caster may not take part in combat, cast other spells, or move at greater than half speed.